Reuse, Recycle, Play! 50 DIY Activities & Crafts using Recycled Materials

 This masterpiece is from our Christmas archives - but don't reserve the concept of an advent calendar just for the festive season!
 This would make the perfect birthday countdown for your little one.

-Create and decorate your very own cardboard rainbow and then take the fun further by using it as the basis of a colour sorting game.
-Use any Loose Parts or craft materials you have lying around and place or stick them to the matching colour.
+Create and decorate your very own cardboard rainbow and then take the fun further by using it as the base for a colour sorting game.
+Use any loose parts or craft materials you have lying around and place or stick them to the matching colour.

 Why not make your own mask for your next dress up party or Halloween bash?
 You can create any character you want!

-The art of flower pressing offers so many beautiful and delicate creations, so why not make your own press for the job?
-It's simple!
+The art of flower pressing offers so many beautiful and delicate creations, so why not make your own press using layers of recycled cardboard?

 Incorporate your Sarah's Silks Playsilks into this fun and crafty activity!
 Use the final result as a fun catching game, or just a decor item for the playroom!